Teresa Gorospe: Junior

 Gorospe first gained national fame in 2017 when she became Spain's pre-junior champion.
 The next year she participated in the selection for the junior team, ultimately entering the national team.
 She then had her first competition at the Andalucía Cup, ending 15th with ball, 20th with clubs, 14th with rope and 23rd in the All-Around.
 Followed by a tournament in Sofia, Bulgaria, and the Grand Prix in Holon, Israel.

-In 2019 Gorospe was selected by the national coordinator Alejandra Quereda to take part in the 1st junior World Championship in Moscow, Russia, where she was 9th with ball, her only apparatus.
+In 2019 Gorospe was selected by the national coordinator Alejandra Quereda to take part in the 1st junior World Championship in Moscow, Russia, where she was 7th in teams and 9th with ball, her only apparatus.
 She also won silver at the national championship, behind teammate Salma Solaun, the same ranking was repeated with clubs and ribbon, and it was reversed with rope and ball.
 In September she was confirmed in the national team for two more years and then competed at the Mediterranean Games in Cagliari, Italy where she was 2nd with the team along Salma Solaun, Lucía González and Irene Martínez, and with ball.

 Teresa started her 2020 at the Moscow Grand Prix, where the Spanish team won the bronze medal.
-She was scheduled to participate at the Andalucia Cup and the Viravolta - Jael tournament, but then the covid-19 outbreak stalled the season.
+She was scheduled to participate at the Andalucia Cup and the Viravolta - Jael tournament, but then the COVID-19 outbreak stalled the season.
 Gorospe made her return to Madrid at the end of September.
 In October Teresa won the silver medal in the All-Around, silver with ball, bronze with clubs and silver with ribbon during the 2nd online tournament.
 Gorospe ended in 3rd at the Spanish championship behind Lucía González and Solaun.

 In 2021 Gorospe was confirmed in the national team and was among the contenders to represent Spain at the 2021 World Championship she was selected as the reserve before Solaun picked up an injury and Teresa replaced her.

 2022 Teresa started by winning gold in the ball final at the Grand Prix in Marbella.
 She then participated to the World Cup in Baku, Pamplona where she won bronze with ribbon and Portimão.
 Gorospe was the reserve for the 2022 European Championship, but she competed at the World Games.
 She retained the national bronze medal behind Polina Berezina and Alba Bautista.
 At the start of September she was confirmed into the national team for the 2022-2023 season.

 In January 2023 Teresa was selected for the national team's training camp in Gran Canaria along Patricia Pérez, Irene Martínez, Valeria Márquez, Inés Bergua, Mireia Martínez, Andrea Fernández, Nerea Moreno, Salma Solaun, Ana Arnau and individuals Polina Berezina, Lucía González and Alba Bautista.

+In June 2024 she announced her retirement from the sport.